arut/nginx-ts-module/README.rst

 *Context:* location
 ========== ========

-Sets up a MPEG-TS handler for the location.
+Sets up a live MPEG-TS handler for the location.
 This directive is **required** for HLS or MPEG-DASH generation.

-By default, request body size is limited in nginx.
+By default, HTTP request body size is limited in nginx.
 To enable live streaming without size limitation, use the directive ``client_max_body_size 0``.